emily-flambe/notes-for-goats/README.md

    - Access powerful data management tools via the admin console
    - Bulk edit, search, and organize your data

+### Relationships System

+Notes for Goats features a powerful relationship management system that allows you to:

+1. **Create Relationship Types**
+   - Define custom relationship types like "Reports To", "Manages", "Collaborates With"
+   - Configure if relationships are directional (one-way) or non-directional (mutual)
+   - Set optional inverse names for directional relationships (e.g., "Reports To" ↔ "Manages")

+2. **Connect Entities with Relationships**
+   - Link any two entities with meaningful relationships
+   - View an entity's relationships from their detail page
+   - Add notes to relationships for additional context
+   - Visualize connections through relationship graphs

+3. **Automatic Relationship Inference**
+   - Define inference rules to automatically create relationships based on shared connections
+   - Example: When two people are members of the same team, automatically create a "Teammate" relationship
+   - Supports bidirectional inference (relationships created in both directions)
+   - Auto-inferred relationships are marked and can be managed separately from manual relationships

+4. **Managing Relationship Rules**
+   - Create, edit, and delete inference rules from the dedicated management page
+   - Apply rules on-demand or automatically when new relationships are created
+   - Control which types of relationships should trigger inference

+This relationship system helps you map organizational structures, project involvement, and team connections with minimal manual effort.

 ### Google Calendar Integration (Future)

 The system is designed to integrate with Google Calendar to: